iamnishantsaxena/Language-Detection/README.md

 ## Language Detection with Text Preprocessing and Multinomial Naive Bayes

-This Python script implements a language detection system using text pre-processing and the Multinomial Naive Bayes classification algorithm.
+This is my implementation of a language detection system using Natural Language Processing and the Multinomial Naive Bayes classification algorithm.

 **Skills Used:**